-On 24 November we launched the HRD Memorial website and database.
+On 24 November 2016 the HRD Memorial website and database was launched.
 This is a unique project, developed by an international coalition of national and international human rights organisations, to commemorate all the human rights defenders (HRDs) who have been killed since the United Nations Declaration on Human Rights Defenders came into effect in 1998.

 For the first time ever there will be a dedicated resource which will give a true picture of the scale of killings of HRDs world wide.
 Since 1998 an estimated 3,500 HRDs have been killed because of their peaceful work defending the rights of others.

 This web site is a work in progress.
-We have launched with a limited number of cases but In the coming weeks and months we will be adding the names and details of all the HRDs who have been killed.
+Launched initially with a limited number of cases, more names and details of all the HRDs who have been killed continue to be added.
 The HRD Memorial aims to be not just a memorial but also a celebration of their life, work and achievements.

 Killings of HRDs